Super Cub (novel series): Characters

-A classmate of Koguma and Reiko, she was in charge of the annual cultural festival.
+A classmate of Koguma and Reiko, Shii was in charge of the annual cultural festival.
 She has medium-length hair that is depicted as pale bluish-gray in images from the novels and manga, but grayish in the anime.
-While Hiro illustrates her with a mole under her right eye, Kanitan omits this in his illustrations for the manga.
+Although Hiro illustrates her with a mole under her right eye, Kanitan omits this in his illustrations for the manga.
 She is slightly shorter than Koguma, and has not changed in height since junior high school.

-After Koguma and Reiko helped her out of a pinch during the cultural festival by using their Cubs, their Cubs piqued her interest and she has hung out with them ever since.
-Her house is about halfway on Reiko's route to school.
-Her parents run a German-style bakery and coffee shop named BEURRE (literally "butter" in French).
-She plans to open a shop when she grows up, and she studies hard to learn how to be a barista.
-She saved money so she could buy a used espresso machine to help her learn and start her own business.

-Due to an accident during the winter of her junior year, where Koguma rescued her from a fall into a river, she gained great affection for Koguma and her Cub.
-She rode an Alex Moulton bike until the river accident, after which she purchased a light blue Little Cub.

 Media

 Web serialization

 Super Cub was originally serialized online as a web novel on Kakuyomu from March 2016 to December 2021, before being picked up for publication as light novels by Kadokawa beginning in May 2017.